wolfSSL/wolfBoot/IDE/Renesas/e2studio/RX72N/Readme_withTSIP.md

 Done.
 ```

 This generates a pair of private and public keys with -g option.
 The private key is stored
 in the specified file.
 The public key is stored in a key store as a C source code
 in "src/keystore.c" soo that it can be compiled and linked with wolfBoot.
-If you have an existing key pair, you can use -i option to import the pablic
+If you have an existing key pair, you can use -i option to import the public
 key to the store.

 ### 3-2 Compile wolfBoot